 - Start planning in early November.
 That way everyone has time to plan what dish they’ll bring.
 This is definitely a potluck party!

 - Invitations are casual.
 The entire nature of Friendsgiving is that you celebrate with good friends.
 There’s no need to send formal invitations.
-Just start a text chain, a facebook event, or send an Evite digital invitation.
+Just start a text chain, a facebook event page, or send an Evite digital invitation.

 - The host usually cooks the turkey.
 This comes down to simple logistics.
 It’s easier to cook the main protein at home and let everyone else bring a side dish or dessert to share.
 You get to try new recipes that other’s hold dear, and there’s an amazing variety of food available.